Why Edinburgh needs an LEZ

 Road traffic is the main source of harmful emissions that are damaging public health and contributing to climate change.
 We need to take further action.

-Using scientific modelling of air quality and traffic, we found that a city centre low emission zone (LEZ) would reduce harmful emissions across the whole city, not just within the zone.
+Using scientific modelling of air quality and traffic, we found that a city centre low emission zone (LEZ) would reduce harmful emissions.

 We have been working with the Scottish Government and the three other major cities in Scotland to: